skip-mev/skip-go/.changeset/smart-seals-chew.md

 "@skip-go/widget": patch
 ---

-Add localStorage/transaction history item eviction strategy
+Add logic to cap number of history items to 400